MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/maturity-adoption-alignment.md

 - For new cloud-based applications, introduce fully automated deployments early in the development process.
 This investment will improve the reliability of your testing processes and ensure consistency across your development, QA, and production environments.
 - Store all deployment artifacts such as deployment templates or configuration scripts using a source-control platform such as GitHub or Azure DevOps.
-- Consider a pilot test before implementing your [Deployment Acceleration tool chain](toolchain.md), making sure it streamlines your deployments as much as possible.
+- Consider a pilot test before implementing your [Deployment Acceleration toolchain](toolchain.md), making sure it streamlines your deployments as much as possible.
 Apply feedback from pilot tests during the pre-deployment phase, repeating as needed.
 - Evaluate the logical and physial architecture of your applications, and identify opportunities to automate the deployment of application resources or improve portions of the architecture using other cloud-based resources.
 - Update the Architecture Guidelines document to include deployment and user adoption plans, and distribute to key stakeholders.
 - Continue to educate the people and teams most affected by the architecture guidelines.